Crafts, gardens &

 Wed.
 29 April, 2026 (B,L,D)

 This is the first day of Golden Week.
-The roads will be very busy as many Japanese head off on holiday so we will stick to local roads and explore many sites in the nearby mountains including Mino Waterfall & Katsuoji Temple.
-If you’re keen, we can include Japan’s only bungy jump at Ibakita Park.
-There will also be some free time to relax at home, go for a bike ride on the e-bikes, shop at the local supermarket or hardware store.
-For dinner, I think we’ll make Shabu Shabu - a very healthy and delicious meal.
+The roads will be very busy as many Japanese head off on holiday so we will make an early start and explore sites in the nearby mountains including Mino Waterfall & Katsuoji Temple.
+There will also be some free time to relax at home, shop at the local supermarket or hardware store.
+For dinner, you’ll learn how to cook shabu shabu.

 Thu.
 30 April, 2026 (B,L,D)